-The next most important thing to me whenever I travel, besides the destination, is what hotel or resort to choose.
-When my son and I were planning our trip last year, I wanted to figure out where to stay in Amsterdam for the best experience.
-Fortunately we both couldn’t have been happier with our hotel.
-From the location to the service, unique rooms, dining options and atmosphere, I want to tell you where you need to stay in Amsterdam, even if you are traveling with your teen like I did.
+Fortunately we both couldn’t have been happier with our hotel choice.
+From the location to the service, unique rooms, dining options and atmosphere, I want to tell you for the first time in Amsterdam where to stay, even if you are traveling with your teen like I did.

 What is the Best Neighborhood to stay in Amsterdam?

 With a variety of areas to stay in Amsterdam (Jordaan, Nine Streets District, Red Light District and more) how do you decide which one to pick.

 Since I wanted a central location that would be easy for my teen and I to get around, whether we were walking, taking a boat through the canals or biking, I choose City Center.